slemire/WSPCoerce/README.md

 ```

 Notes:
-- Can't use an IP address for the target
+- Can't use an IP address for the target, use a short hostname only (no FQDN)
 - Make sure to use a hostname or FQDN for the listener if you want to receive Kerberos auth

 ## Example demo 1 - Machine account NTLMv2 capture